devgateway/amp/amp/TEMPLATE/reamp/tools/log/readme.md

 So that we are not limited to this library only, we could add more tools or replace the debug completely in the future, but we wanna keep Amp-debug's API stable, so that swaping or adding debugging libraries would be easy and won't crash the app.

 ## Ok, how do I use it?
-Include it in your libary, it is currenlty located in _TEMPLATE\ampTemplate\module\amp-log_:
+Include it in your libary, it is currenlty located in _reamp/tools/log_:

     var ampDebug = require('path/to/amp/debug');
 Create a debugger: